Reid-Norman/100-Days-of-Code/README.md

 # 100 Days of Code / Python Bootcamp

 I am doing this as a Udemy course which is taught by Dr. Angela Yu.
 I am taking this course in tandem with Jose Portilla's Complete Python Bootcamp.
+As I move through the course, I will continue uploading the projects I find most interesting.

 ## Purpose